ebeut/2017_spring_senior_project/README.md

 4. From a web browser navigate to "localhost:3000"

 ## Framework
-Bases of framework pulled from https://github.com/davezuko/react-redux-starter-kit
+Bases of framework pulled from [React Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit)